Rental Assistance Demonstration Program: Policy Issue

 RAD enables PHAs to leverage private funding to help preserve and improve public housing.
 Generally, the RAD program allows PHAs and owners to change the type of housing assistance provided at certain properties by converting said properties into the Project-Based Voucher (PBV) or Project Based Rental Assistance (PBRA) programs.
 RAD provides owners of public housing and four HUD "legacy" programs (Rental Assistance Payment, Section 202 properties with Project Rental Assistance Contracts, Section 8 Moderate Rehabilitation, and Rental Supplement) with the option to join long-term project based Section 8 contracts that promotes the funding of requisite repairs.
 This provides increased financing flexibility by allowing the use of other funding sources, such as the Low-Income Housing Tax Credits to maintain and improve existing properties.

 The program is composed of two components.
 RAD Component 1 allows for public housing units to be converted to PBVs or PBRA, and units selected for conversion are chosen by HUD through a competitive selection process as there is a cap on the number of conversions.
 RAD Component 2 conversions do not have a competitive selection process because it is not capped.
 There are no separate RAD regulations that govern the process; however, PBV and PBRA program regulations apply after RAD conversion.
-In addition, the program has resident relocation requirements when planning for and instituting the temporary relocation that results from the RAD Component 1 converisions.
+In addition, the program has resident relocation requirements when planning for and instituting the temporary relocation that results from the RAD Component 1 conversions.

 Contact Information